Frequently Asked Questions

 A monitoring function allows you to see your boat's status while you are away from the boat and have a peace of mind.
 You can also configure e-mail and push notifications to your phone.

 Your information stays private unless you explicitly decide to make it available publicly.
-If you choose to do so, your friends, family and others can access your statistics, log book entries, timelapse or monitoring information.
+If you choose to do so, your friends, family and others can access your statistics, logbook entries, timelapse or monitoring information.
 You can configure each individually, for example you can make your timelapse public but keep everything else private if you wish.

-There are multiple ways to use Saillogger but our recommended approach is to use a Victron Cerbo GX that is integrated with your boat network with a NMEA 2000 cable.
+Altnatively, you can use a Victron Cerbo GX that is integrated with your boat network with a NMEA 2000 cable.
 Victron provides the perfect platform that can act as a central hub for monitoring and controlling various devices on your boat.
 Saillogger runs on this platform.
 About the price point, required hardware will cost you roughly $300 in the United States.
 You can purchase them on Amazon.com (see Cerbo-S GX and the cable) or through your preferred local marine server provider.

 The next thing is you need is an Internet connection.
 Starlink on your boat, marina wifi when you get back to your slip or occasional hotspot connections to your phone are more than adequate.
 Saillogger can run without an Internet connection for months, possibly years.